Setting Up a Website with the Hugo Framework

 Install a theme

-While Hugo has a robust built-in theming engine, i encourage you to start by picking one of the hundreds of pre-made themes found here.
+Hugo has a robust built-in theming engine, but the fastest way to get going is by picking one of the hundreds of pre-made themes found here.

 Installing and swapping between themes in Hugo is very simple: Just move the source files to the themes/ folder located in the project’s root directory.